 We may also use and disclose data for reporting purposes and, under the Victorian Data Sharing Act 2016, for public policy purposes.

 We may need to disclose information, without consent, during an event such as an accident, pandemic or natural disaster, in order to prevent a serious or imminent threat to individual or public life, safety, health or welfare.

-We are conscious of the importance of protecting the personal information entrusted to us, such as from misuse or loss and from unauthorised access, modification or disclosure.
+We seek to protect the personal information we hold from misuse or loss, and from unauthorised access, modification or disclosure.

 We also encourage those who access our online facilities to ensure, for their own protection, that their browser is up-to-date.
 In the event that we, or you, believe that your personal information has been compromised or requires enhanced protection, we will act to address the identified security risks.

 Our records are retained in accordance with the Public Records Act 1973 and the authorities issued under that Act.

 When personal information is no longer needed for any purpose, and any mandatory period of retention has expired, it may be de-identified or destroyed.

 This policy, which is published on our website and in a hard copy format on request, outlines how we manage and protect the personal and health information we collect and hold.

 It is regularly updated to reflect legislative changes or any new systems, schemes or services that alter the types of information we collect or the way in which it is handled.